kaiserkernel/solana-meme-coin-presale/README.md

 - Record purchased tokens in a virtual wallet (pubkey, username and balance).

-  in the case of web3 user, they can just have pubkey and balance , username(if they set in the dashboard) in the case of web2 user, they can have username and balance.
+they can just have pubkey and balance , username(if they set in the dashboard)

 - Auto-transitions between sale stages.